-The survey began in the province of Treviso and the first results were presented at Personal Archives in the Treviso area: memories and identities to be discovered (Treviso, 28 April 2010), then continued in the provinces of Belluno and Vicenza and ended with Padua, Rovigo, Venice and Verona.
+The survey has started from the province of Treviso, the presentation of the first results was held during the meeting “Personal archives in the Trevigiano: through memories and identities to discover” (Treviso, 28th April 2010), it followed in the provinces of Belluno and Vicenza and it concluded in Padua, Rovigo, Venice and Verona.